RadhaSR21/Bank-Analytics--Dashboard/README.md

 2.Perform Exploratory Data Analysis (EDA) to uncover trends, anomalies, and correlations.

-3.Develop KPIs such as loan approval rate, default ratio, average transaction value, and customer churn rate.
+3.Develop KPIs such as Total loan , Total interest, Total Revenue, and Loan amount funded.

 4.Create interactive dashboards to present insights to stakeholders.